Separation Anxiety and Separation Anxiety Disorder

 Exercise regularly.
 Physical activity plays a key role in reducing and preventing the effects of stress.

 Eat right.
-A well-nourished body is better prepared to cope with stress, so be mindful of what you eat.
+A well-nourished body is better prepared to cope with stress, so eat plenty of fruit, vegetables, and healthy fats, and try to avoid junk food, sugary snacks, and refined carbohydrates.

 Practice relaxation.
 You can control your stress levels with relaxation techniques like yoga, deep breathing, or meditation.

 Get enough sleep.
-Feeling tired will only increase your stress, causing you to think irrationally or foggily.
+Feeling tired only increases your stress, causing you to think irrationally or foggily, while sleeping well directly improves your mood and the quality of your waking life.

 Keep your sense of humor.
-The act of laughing helps your body fight stress in a number of ways.
+As well as boosting your outlook, the act of laughing helps your body fight stress in a variety of ways.

 - Age-inappropriate clinginess or tantrums